This mortal coil: A beginners’ guide to ‘Shadowhunters’

 In our humble opinion, the supernatural teen show makes for a fantastic bingewatch – particularly if you love supernatural shows with a side of action and a healthy dose of romance.
 But you still might need some basic prepping before you dive in and start streaming.
 Here’s everything someone who’s never seen a single episode of Shadowhunters could want to know about the show.

 It’s the TV adaptation of The Mortal Instruments book series

 If you don’t know or understand Shadowhunters, you’ve no doubt heard about The Mortal Instruments at some point during your various sojourns through pop culture.
 Cassandra Clare’s young adult book series was turned into a film in 2013, starring Lily Collins, Jamie Campbell Bower, and Kevin Zegers.
 However, when it failed to rock the box office producers turned to the small screen for another shot at developing the story.

 Taking the tale right back to the start (with the story of City of Bones, the first book in the series), the new incarnation of the franchise landed on Freeform in 2016.
 Helmed by Ed Decter and McG, this new retelling of the story came with a shiny new cast and a fresh start.

-Shadowhunters (sometimes called Nephilim) are a secret organization of (very attractive, let’s be honest) half-angel, half-mortal demon hunters.
+Shadowhunters (sometimes called Nephilim) are a secret organization of (very attractive, let’s be honest) part-angel, part-human demon hunters.
 Their bombass angel blood gives them magical powers such as invisibility and superior strength and allows them to use angelic blades.